canonical/operator/README.md

 ## Getting Started

-Your charm directory should have the following overall structure:
+The following overall structure for your charm directory is recommended:

 ```
 .
++-- config.yaml
 +-- metadata.yaml
 +-- mod/
 +-- lib/